Overview

 We have written and distributed an Ethical Sourcing Manual to all our suppliers.
 This manual outlines our ethical sourcing commitments in detail, providing complete clarity on our ethical policies and audit requirements, which play a vital role in governing our trading relationships.

-Monitoring and due diligence
+Monitoring and Due Diligence

 At The Works, we recognise the importance of the combination of having a clear set of policies together with a robust due diligence program as key drivers in mitigating the risk of modern slavery across our supply chains.